Rishiraj1308/CABZI/docs/DEPLOYMENT_GUIDE.md

 ---

-**Conclusion:** By following these steps, you can successfully package your "Cabzi" Next.js application into a native Android app with a custom icon, leveraging your existing web development efforts to reach a wider audience on the Play Store.
+**Conclusion:** By following these steps, you can successfully package your "Curocity" Next.js application into a native Android app with a custom icon, leveraging your existing web development efforts to reach a wider audience on the Play Store.